pitivi/pitivi/docs/design/2007_design/2007_Simple_UI_Mockups.md

 ### Back to timeline view

-The scene has shrinked back to the normal size.
+The scene has shrunk back to the normal size.

 ![](Deroule-editingvideo8.png "Deroule-editingvideo8.png")